harmony-one/1earn/README.md

 ##### status.js
-tools/governance/status.js - will show status for the current proposals to [the governance contract](contracts/rewards/YearnGovernance.sol).
+tools/governance/status.js - will show status of the current proposals with [the governance contract](contracts/rewards/YearnGovernance.sol).

 ```
 cd tools/governance